gesen2egee/prodigy-plus-schedule-free/README.md

 ## Recommended usage

+First, try using the optimiser with `factored` set to `True`.
+If you don't encounter problems, great, you can enjoy the optimiser with significantly less memory usage!
+Otherwise, stick with the default settings.

 The schedule-free component of the optimiser works best with a constant learning rate.
 In most cases, Prodigy will find the optimal learning rate within the first
 25% of training, after which it may continue to increase the learning rate beyond what's best.

 It is strongly recommended to set `prodigy_steps` equal to 25% of your total step count, though you can experiment with values as little as 5-10%, depending on the model and type of training.
 The best way to figure out the best value is to monitor the `d` value(s) during a training run.